HTML Submission Guide

 - Prepare your article in Open Office Writer (ODT) or Microsoft Word (DOCX), following the simple RASH guidelines for ODT and DOCX.

-- Use the RASH online conversion service to convert your ODT or DOCX document to RASH.
-This tool will produce a ZIP file with the RASH conversion of your paper (it also includes a Latex version of the article).
+- Use ROCS, the RASH online conversion service to convert your ODT or DOCX document to RASH.
+This tool will produce a ZIP file with the RASH conversion of your paper (it also includes an LNCS-conforming LaTeX version of the article).
 This ZIP file can be directly submitted to EasyChair.
 If you prefer, you could also install the conversion tool locally on your machine.

 - Optionally, if you want to extend the metadata of the paper, add RDF annotations to the HTML code.